Savings based on your annual mileage

 Fuel consumption per 100 km of your current vehicle

-Rebate on the purchase or lease of an electric vehicle
+Incentives to purchase or lease an electric vehicle

 The Québec government provides a rebate for individuals, businesses, organizations and municipalities that want to purchase or lease an electric vehicle.

 Government of Québec incentive program